 - Tuck a notebook and pen somewhere on or in your table—use this to jot down any worries or creative ideas you have as you’re falling asleep, keeping them out of your head as you fall asleep.

-Pictured above: The Essex Bed in Slate Velvet.
+Pictured above: The Essex Bed in Slate Velvet and Driftwood finish.

 Tip 4: Make Your Bed